proxectonos/NOS-TTS-API/README.md

     + `preprocessor`: The specific text preprocessor to use (e.g., "cotovia_preprocessor").
     + `tts_config_path`: The path to the model's configuration file
     + `tts_model_path`: The path to the model's checkpoint (.pth) file.
-    + `load`: Set to true to load this model when the API server starts
+    + `load`: Set to true to load this model when the API server starts.

 ### Paths
 The paths in `tts_config_path` and `tts_model_path` can be either absolute or relative.